Ingvord/tango-v10-design-doc/docs/performance.md

 We must also test what developers of device servers write.

+_ Lorenzo: I think I disagree with the above.
+Performance tests should be against the TANGO core and a number of reference use cases.
+There should be a way to distinguish between the core performance and the specific device server added overhead. _

 - Resource utilization (the library itself should not take much)

 **Conclusions**